zuzana-m/hpp-serenity-project/README.md

 ### Possible improvements
 With additional time for this assignment I would  implement following steps:
 1.  **Running tests in paralell** - This would give us quicker performance (browserstack).
-2. **Using docker environment** - Using docker in this solution we can configure execution of test in selenium hub docker image.
-Docker compose file gives us an option to build test environment using selenium hub and chrome docker image.
-Creating volume between this project file structure and selenium hub file system structure we can accomplish mirroring of the test results.
+2. **Using docker environment** - For execution of tests in docker section above.
+Creating additional volume between this project file structure and selenium hub file system structure we can accomplish mirroring of the test results.
 1. **Using multiple browsers** - This can help us find additional bugs in product related to specific browser.
 2. **Improvement of wait functions** - Additional checks can cover different javascript behavior.
 4. **Implementing CI/CD** - execution in cloud environment is not dependent on various local settings.
 5. **Implementing another useful features of serenity framework**, eg. screenshot taking on failure.